liyanarahimi/RateMyProfessor/README.md

 DESCRIPTION

-This program uses Plotly to visualize data from RateMyProfessor (https://www.ratemyprofessors.com/) to help university students with their course enrollment.
+This program uses Plotly to visualize data from <a href='https://www.ratemyprofessors.com/'>RateMyProfessor</a> to help university students with their course enrollment.

 FEATURES